Armenian art: Music and dance

 Dance and Music are also an essential aspect of the Armenian Heritage.
 Initially, Armenian music consisted of Armenian Church music and folk songs that were based on an indigenous tonal system (Tetrachords) as opposed to the European tonal system.
 However, in the present time, other genres of music have influenced Armenian music thus resulting in the production of modern styles in the country such as Hip Hop, Pop, Rock, among many others.
 Accompanying original Armenian songs was Armenian dance.
 Native Armenian dance is one of the oldest practices of the inhabitants of the region.
 Armenian dance is even depicted in some of the ancient paintings on rocks.

+Modern art

-Modernist Art
+Modernist art

 Famous Armenian modernist artists include painters like Arshile Gorky and Paul Guiragossian.

+Third Floor Group

+In 1987, several artists — including Arman Grigoryan, Sev (Hendrik Khachatryan), Karen Andreasyan and others — set up an exhibition in the Artists' Union of Armenia's building in Leninakan, in the conference hall on the third floor.
+The resulting Third Floor (Երորդ Հարկ) modern art group has been described as "anti-Soviet, anti-Establishment and in some ways anti-art, a clever appropriation of and comment on several movements, including performance art and American Pop Art."
+By 1994, the group dispersed as its utopian mood faltered in the wake of post-independence hyperinflation and power outages.

-Contemporary Art
+Contemporary art

 In 2015, Armenia won the Leone d'Oro for Best Pavilion at the Venice Biennale.
 Besides the above-discussed art categories, Armenia also has well developed contemporary art which is overseen by the Biennale Foundation.
 The Foundation is responsible for organizing exhibitions in the country which are termed as Art Biennale.
 The name is used so as to distinguish its exhibitions from other shows conducted by different organizations.
 The institution has been doing its activities that date back from 1948 to date.